nikhil275305-pixel/S_NIKHIL/README.md

         }System.out.println("sum of the numbers in "+row+" row is: "+rowSum);
     }

-    //SUM OF THE NUMBERS IN Nth COLUMN OF MATRIX. public static void colSum(int matrix[][], int col){
+    // SUM OF THE NUMBERS IN Nth COLUMN OF MATRIX. public static void colSum(int matrix[][], int col){
         int colSum=0;
         for(int i=0; i<matrix.length; i++){